pastas/pastas/pastas2.md

 ## New syntax for adding components to Models

-The biggest change for users in Pastas 2.0 is that we are introducing a new method to add components to your model, so for example to add a StressModel the new syntax is now:
+The biggest change for users is that we are introducing a new method to add components to your model.
+Rather than first creating a `StressModel` and then adding it to the model with `add_stressmodel`, this is now done in one statement, where the model is provided as the first argument when creating a `StressModel`.
+The new syntax is:

 ```python
 # Pastas 2.0